-A fancy pocket computer you can build yourself with simple through-hole componentsDesigned by EL9000 in Italy
+A retro pocket computer you can build yourself with simple through-hole componentsDesigned by EL9000 in Italy

 I wanted a pocket computer that I could build myself to learn through-hole soldering and get a simple, basic computer.
 There were a lot of projects out there, but I needed a kit ready to mount, without having to look for components around the world.

 The core component is the Atmega328.
 The keyboard is serial with tactile momentary switches and the display is a SPI OLED type with the common SH1106 driver.
 A toggle switch and LED complete the Cobalt 3 (giving a name was the coolest part of the job).

 I put everything together in the design of a simple PCB and I used an Arduino IDE to compile the O.S. in C++ language.
 The O.S. can be loaded through a UART serial interface.

 The O.S. is composed of 3 parts: one to show data on the display (data output), one to manage the keyboard (data input), and last but not least, one to elaborate the Basic Language instructions (data elaboration).